Front Crawl Arm Technique

 Recovery Phase

-The elbow bends and exits the water first.
-The hand and fingers follow, fully exiting the water and follow a straight line along the body line over the water surface.
+The elbow bends through the propulsive phase and exits then water to begin the recovery phase.
+The hand and fingers follow, fully exiting the water and follow a straight path along the body line over the water surface.

-The elbow is bent and high and the arm is fully relaxed during the recovery phase.
+The elbow is bent and high and the arm is fully relaxed yet controlled during the recovery phase.

 Time to Fine-Tune Your Arm Action